Qin Shi Huang (Legalism), Augustus (Roman Empire), Washington (Democracy), and Lenin (Communism): Government’s Changes

 Overall, while Qin Shi Huang’s construction projects left a lasting legacy in terms of architectural and cultural achievements, they also had detrimental effects on the lives of the common people, contributing to resentment and dissatisfaction with his rule.

-Qin Shi Huang was Obsessed with finding the elixir of life, and he funded expeditions and experiments that likely contributed to his early death.
+Qin Shi Huang was obsessed with finding the elixir of life, and he funded expeditions and experiments that likely contributed to his early death.

 Qin dynasty twin bronze dragons, found near the Mausoleum of the First Qin Emperor (Wiki Image).